How to practice public speaking in 30 seconds

 Every take is logged.
-Every pillar tracked.
-Open Progress and watch the line move week over week, not just felt.
+Every pillar is tracked.
+Open Progress and see whether pacing, fillers, structure, and presence are improving over time.

 "Tell me about yourself."
 Make the first 30 seconds count.